openhab/org.openhab.binding.zwave/doc/eco/dwzwave25_0_0.md

 ## Overview

-Z-Wave+ enabled device which provides open/closed position status
+<p&gtZ-Wave+ enabled device which provides open/closed position status</p&gt <p&gtTransmits open/closed status</p&gt <p&gtReports tamper condition when cover is open</p&gt

-Transmits open/closed status

-Reports tamper condition when cover is open

 ### Inclusion Information

-Start by placing the controller into inclusion mode.

-Activate inclusion mode for the sensor by removing the plastic pull-tab from the back of the sensor.
-When the inclusion process in complete, the LED on the sensor will be solid blue, then go out.
+<p&gtStart by placing the controller into inclusion mode.</p&gt <p&gtActivate inclusion mode for the sensor by removing the plastic pull-tab from the back of the sensor.
+When the inclusion process in complete, the LED on the sensor will be solid blue, then go out.</p&gt <p&gtTest the sensor.

-Test the sensor.
 Place the magnet next to the sensor to represent a closed position (see Installation section to see where to position the magnet).
 If the LED flashes ONE TIME, it is successfully communicating on your Zwave network.
-If the LED on the sensor flashes slow and steady for 5 seconds, you need to repeat the inclusion process.

-Notes:

-If you need to repeat the inclusion process, repeat STEP ONE above, then for STEP TWO you will need to simply remove the cover of the sensor, remove the battery for 10 seconds, reinsert the battery, and replace the sensor cover.
-This will re-enter the sensor in inclusion mode.

-This sensor also supports Network Wide Inclusion such that the Sensor can be included into the Z-Wave network over the mesh network and not directly near the main controller.
-This mode is automatically activated after regular inclusion was not successful.
+If the LED on the sensor flashes slow and steady for 5 seconds, you need to repeat the inclusion process.</p&gt <p&gtNotes:</p&gt <p&gtIf you need to repeat the inclusion process, repeat STEP ONE above, then for STEP TWO you will need to simply remove the cover of the sensor, remove the battery for 10 seconds, reinsert the battery, and replace the sensor cover.
+This will re-enter the sensor in inclusion mode.</p&gt <p&gtThis sensor also supports Network Wide Inclusion such that the Sensor can be included into the Z-Wave network over the mesh network and not directly near the main controller.
+This mode is automatically activated after regular inclusion was not successful.</p&gt

 ### Exclusion Information

-Exclusion mode on the sensor is initiated following the same exact procedure as inclusion.
+<p&gtExclusion mode on the sensor is initiated following the same exact procedure as inclusion.</p&gt

 ### Wakeup Information